mikemadison13/Drupal-GovCon-2017/docroot/modules/contrib/blazy/docs/README.md

 Check out the relevant sub-module docs for details.

 ***
+## <a name="lightboxes"> </a>LIGHTBOXES
+All lightbox integrations are optional.
+Meaning if the relevant modules and or libraries are not present, nothing will show up under `Media switch` option.

+Clear cache if they do not appear as options due to being permanently cached.

+Most lightboxes, not all, supports (responsive) image, (local|remote) video.
+Magnific Popup supports picture.
+Splidebox supports AJAX contents.

+* Colorbox, PhotoSwipe, etc. requires both modules and their libraries present.
+* Photobox, Magnific Popup, requires only libraries to be present:
+  + `/libraries/photobox/photobox/jquery.photobox.js`
+  + `/libraries/magnific-popup/dist/jquery.magnific-popup.min.js`
+  The reason for no modules are being required because no special settings, nor re-usable options to bother provided by them.
+Aside from the fact, Blazy has its own loader aka initializer for advanced features like multimedia (remote
+  |local video), or (responsive|picture) image, fieldable captions, etc. which
+  are not supported by these modules.

+***
-# <a name="features"> </a>FEATURES
+## <a name="features"> </a>FEATURES
-* Supports core Image.
+* Works absurdly fine at IE9 for Blazy 2.6.
+* Works without JavaScript within/without JavaScript browsers.
+* Works with AMP, or static/ archived sites, e.g.: Tome, HTTrack, etc.
+* Supports modern Native lazyload since [incubation](https://drupal.org/node/3104542) before Firefox or core had it, or old `data-[src|srcset]` since eons.
+Must be noted very clearly due to some thought Blazy was retarded from core.
-* Supports core Responsive image.
+* Supports Image, Responsive image, (local|remote|iframe) videos, DIV either inline, fields, views, or within lightboxes.
-* Supports Colorbox/ Photobox/ PhotoSwipe, also multimedia lightboxes.
+* Lightboxes: Colorbox, Magnific Popup, Splidebox, PhotoSwipe, etc. with multimedia lightboxes.
 * Multi-serving lazyloaded images, including multi-breakpoint CSS backgrounds.
-* Lazyload video iframe urls via custom coded, or core Media.
-* Supports inline images and iframes with lightboxes, and grid or CSS3 Masonry via Blazy Filter.
-Enable Blazy Filter at **/admin/config/content/formats**, and check out instructions at **/filter/tips**.
 * Field formatters: Blazy with Media integration.
 * Blazy Grid formatter for Image, Media and Text with multi-value:
   CSS3 Columns, Grid Foundation, Flexbox, Native Grid.
+* Supports inline galleries, and grid or CSS3 Masonry via Blazy Filter.
+  Enable Blazy Filter at **/admin/config/content/formats**.
+* Simple shortcodes for inline galleries, check out **/filter/tips**.
 * Delay loading for below-fold images until 100px (configurable) before they are visible at viewport.
 * A simple effortless CSS loading indicator.